Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings

-We illustrate the discussed trade-off between the size of the dataset and the separation of difficulty levels (Algorithm~\ref{alg:cap}).
-As shown in Table~\ref{tab:ablation-difficulty-algorithm}, increasing the cut-off threshold from $10\%$ (first row series) to $40\%$ (last row series) results in the selection of more problems into each category.
-At the same time, the categories become less clearly separable.
+There is a trade-off between the dataset size and the separation of complexity levels (Algorithm~\ref{alg:cap}).
+As shown in Table~\ref{tab:ablation-difficulty-algorithm}, increasing the cut-off threshold from $10\%$ (first row series) to $40\%$ (last row series) results in the selection of more problems for each category, but categories become less clearly separable.
 For each cut-off value, increasing the majority number results in a smaller but more clearly separate categorization.
 Algorithm~\ref{alg:cap} accounts for adjusting the values automatically depending on the collected problems, without any bias.